 The Bistro is the brainchild of James and Megan Garrigan who named the restaurant for their children.
 James, a 20-year veteran of the rigors and rituals of the kitchen and once a cook at the legendary Joe’s Pasta House, is at the helm, the creative genius behind an inspired menu.
 Megan has a more peripatetic role waiting on tables and getting to know her guests.
 A very friendly and attentive staff is at your beck and call, quick to refill your coffee (Whispering Bean) and deliver your food.
 In fact, it may take longer for you to decide just what to order than it will for it to be delivered to your table.

-That’s because both breakfast and lunch menus offer so many interesting choices including a few heretofore unseen options.
+12 February 2020: That’s because both breakfast and lunch menus offer so many interesting choices including a few heretofore unseen options.
 Already the Bistro has become locally famous for its “Dutch babies,” available in sweet and savory varieties.
 My friend Sarita describes the NM Baby better than I could have: ” Ever had a Dutch Baby?
 The flavor and texture is a lot like Yorkshire Pudding (sans gravy), but bigger and topped however you like, sweet or savory.
 They’re pretty easy to make, but the batter has to rest for some time for maximum fluffiness.
 So, so good!
 When I saw Lily and Liam’s offered Dutch Babies, I just had to have one.
 The one I chose was topped with short-rib, muenster cheese, eggs cooked to my liking, arugula, peppers, radish, avocado and green chile.
 It also came with a side of au jus for the short-rib, but it was completely unnecessary.
 The flavors melded together so well.
 The chile wasn’t overly piquant, but it had a nice roasted flavor.”
+NOTE: In its May, 2023 edition, Albuquerque The Magazine awarded Lily and Liam Bistro’s NM Baby a”Hot Plate Award.”
+This award is bestowed by the editors and staff of the Magazine “for dishes, drinks, concepts, ideas or persons who are doing amazing things in our local culinary scene.”
+The innovative anytime dish was described as putting “a New Mexico twist on the Euro-turned American classic.”

 Author Chris Guillebeau expressed that “no man is an island, and two people can be a partnership, but you need at least three people to have community.”
 Even if you arrive alone at Liily and Liam Bistro, chances are pretty good that you’ll soon be part of a growing community of people united by their love of great food and good fellowship.